pdf-raku/FontConfig-raku/README.md

     method constant(Str $name --> UInt)

-These are symbolic constants that can be used for numeric properties.
+Fontconfig has symbolic constants for numeric properties.
+For example, in the pattern: `Ariel;weight=bold`, `bold`, evaluates to 200.
+The `constant()` method can be used to look-up these constants.

-    my \bold = FontConfig.constant("bold");
+    my \bold = FontConfig.constant("bold"); # 200
     if $match<bold> >= bold {
         say "matching font is bold";
     }

-Note that symbolic constant lookup is performed if a string is assigned to a numeric property.
-So
+Note that the Raku bindings resolve symbolic constants when a string is assigned to a numeric property.
+So:

     $match<weight> = "extrabold";

 Is equivalent to:

     $match<weight> = FontConfig.constant("extrabold");

+### Str

+The Str method serializes a pattern to a string representation;

+    say $patt.Str; # Arial,sans:style=italic:weight=205

 ## Property Accessors